MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/create-secure-guest-sharing-environment.md

 16. Leave the policy in simulation mode and click **Next**.
 17. Click **Create policy**, and then click **Done**.

+With the policy in place, when a user types "Project Saturn" into a document, the auto-labeling policy will automatically apply the specified label when it scans the file.

+### More information

 [Apply a sensitivity label to content automatically](https://docs.microsoft.com/microsoft-365/compliance/apply-sensitivity-label-automatically)

-With the policy in place, when a user types "Project Saturn" into a document, the auto-labeling policy will automatically apply the specified label when it scans the file.

 ## Create a DLP policy to remove guest access to highly sensitive files